MelissaPabst/SavvyDAPython/Week1/Class1-IntroAndNumpyPrimer.md

 print(x)
 ```

-We can also make random arrays with Numpy's random.randint() feature.
+We can also make random arrays with NumPy's random.randint() feature.
 We seed with a set value in order to ensure that the same random arrays are generated each time this code is run:

 ```
 np.random.seed(0)  # seed for reproducibility